Utah Deaf History and Culture

 Sophomores

-USD teacher, Tony Christopulos brought the high school Deaf students into a classroom not long after the Dual Division program, with its "Y" routing, went into effect and the student protest was over.
-Tony made the decision to try if he could gain the students' support.
-On the chalkboard, he drew the phrases "Deaf World" and "Hearing World."
-He specifically advised them against entering the Deaf World.
-On the "Deaf World," he drew an X. Then he drew a circle around the "Hearing World," emphasizing the importance of going there (Ronald Burdett, personal communication, 2007).
-Undoubtedly, Tony's higher education, which placed a strong focus on oral instruction, influenced his views on how Deaf students should be integrated into the Hearing World.
+Shortly after the Dual Division program, with its "Y" routing, went into effect and the student protest was over, USD teacher Tony Christopulos brought the high school Deaf students into a classroom.
+He tried to unite the students' support.
+He drew the phrases "Deaf World" and "Hearing World" on the chalkboard.
+He specifically warned them not to enter the Deaf World.
+He drew an X on the "Deaf World."
+He then drew a circle around the "Hearing World," emphasizing the importance of going there (Ronald Burdett, personal communication, 2007).
+Tony's college education, which was heavily based on oral instruction, shaped his views on how Deaf students should be integrated into the hearing world.

 In the wake of the 1962 protest, Dr. Bitter and oral advocates suspected that the Utah Association of the Deaf (UAD) was orchestrating the student strike.
 The Utah State Board of Education looked into the matter but couldn't find any connection between the students and the UAD (Sanderson, UAD Bulletin, Summer 1963).

-Dr. Robert G. Sanderson, president of UAD from 1960 to 1963, denied any involvement.
-He said that the strike was spontaneous, and that it was a reaction by students to conditions, restrictions, and personalities that they felt had become intolerable (7).
-In the Fall-Winter 1962 issue of the UAD Bulletin, UAD said that they supported a classroom test of the two-track or dual program at the Utah School for the Deaf.
+Dr. Robert G. Sanderson, president of UAD from 1960 to 1963, denied involvement.
+He said that the strike was spontaneous and that it was a reaction by students to conditions, restrictions, and personalities that they felt had become intolerable (7).
+In the Fall-Winter 1962 issue of the UAD Bulletin, UAD said they supported a classroom test of the two-track or dual program at the Utah School for the Deaf.
 They were, however, outspoken in their opposition to the attempt at complete social isolation, interference with religious activities, the crippling of the sports program, and the intense pressure placed on the children in the oral department to enforce the "no signing" rule (UAD Bulletin, Fall-Winter, 1962).
 The implementation of Dual Division constituted the darkest chapter in the education of the deaf in Utah.

 Utah Association of the Deaf Meets Wilburn N. Ball,